 HIST 3045International History of the Cold War

-One of the following courses pertaining to international political issues and theories from either an international relations or comparative politics perspective:
+One of the following upper-level courses pertaining to international political issues or comparative politics, including politics in a particular country or region, taught from a political science perspective:

-HONR 2047Self and Society Seminar (Empires & Imperialism from Rome to Washington)
+HONR 2047Self and Society Seminar (Empires and Imperialism from Rome to Washington)

 HONR 2047Self and Society Seminar (Humanitarianism.
 Same as IAFF 3190 and PSC 2454: Humanitarianism)